How Should I Prepare for My Criminal Trial in Salt Lake?

 In any criminal legal matter, the defendant may or may not decide to take the stand to present his or her side of the story.
 However, before a criminal defendant takes the stand as a witness there are important legal and non-legal factors to consider.
 In some matters, the defendant’s testimony may be highly effective.
 Most of the time, though, defense attorneys warn you against testifying in your own defense, since it may open the door to information, character attacks, inconsistencies, and demonstrations of poor memory that would not have occurred if you did not testify.
 Ultimately, though, it is your right to testify in your own defense if you want to.
 It is illegal, though, to lie when testifying in your own defense, and may severely hurt your case.
 Just make sure to be open about your decision with your defense attorney.
 Almost nothing, except lying, can hurt your case more than surprising your defense attorney by testifying yourself.

-An experienced Utah criminal defense attorney can provide advice as to whether it would be wise or effective for the accused to testify.
+An experienced Salt Lake City criminal defense lawyer can provide advice as to whether it would be wise or effective for the accused to testify.
 Furthermore, if it does appear likely that such testimony would be effective, your attorney can prepare you to present your side of the story in a clear and confident manner.
 After all, it is less likely others will believe your story if you do not present it in a confident and authentic way.
 Your attorney should spend plenty of time preparing you for this crucial part of the trial.
 And as with any legal proceeding, it is essential to present and conduct yourself in a serious manner, and show plenty of respect for the norms of the court at all times.

 Prepare to Go to Court